To apply, after reading the information below, please submit an application here:

 - Meet with current and prospective grantee partners to build relationships based on mutuality, respect, and common vision and goals for the future of the Greater Washington region.

 - Be responsive and accessible to current and prospective grantees and other partners, effectively communicating the Foundation’s goals, strategies, and funding priorities.

 - Provide guidance to applicants and grantees to help them strengthen their organizations and programs.

 - Receive, process, and apply feedback from grantee partners to improve the Foundation’s processes and relationships in the community.

-- Utilizes the Foundation’s grants management system to process, document, track, and make projections about grantmaking activities and relationships
+- Use the Foundation’s grants management system to process, document, track, and make projections about grantmaking activities and relationships.

-- Liaises with the Executive Office on the preparation of the Board materials.
+- Coordinate with the Vice President for Community Partnerships and Learning and the Executive Office on the preparation of Board materials.

 - Represent the Foundation to a broad range of decision-makers and partners including grantees, community leaders, business leaders, government officials, affinity groups, and other collaborators in the region and across the country.